cybertraining-dsc/sp21-599-359/project/index.md

 ## 7. Acknowledgments

 I wish to acknowledge Geoffrey Fox for excellent guidance on ways to think about deep learning approaches, and for his instructorship of the course 'ENG-E599: AI-First Engineering', for which this project is a deliverable.
-I also wish to acknowledge Gregor von Laszewski for astute tips and recommendations on technical matters, and coding and documention etiquette.
+I also wish to acknowledge Gregor von Laszewski for his astute tips and recommendations on technical matters, and coding and documention etiquette.

-## Appendix
+## 8. Appendix

 Test for hugo: $R^2 = \frac{1}{15}\sum{a}{b}$